 They’re your garden’s worst enemy and when they come, they seemingly come all at once and from out of nowhere.
 What are they?
 They are weeds that infest your garden.
-And they steal from your plants and bring about a not so great look.
+And they steal from your plants and bring about a not-so-great look.
 Who wants that?
 Luckily, there are two ways of getting rid of weeds.
 The first way is to pull them and the second way is to spray them.
-Whether you are pulling vs spraying weeds in a flower bed each methods has their benefits.
+Whether you are pulling vs spraying weeds in a flower bed each method has its benefits.

 Pulling weeds out of your lawn can be difficult or easy depending on the time you choose to do it.
 If choosing to pull the weeds, it’s best to wait until the soil is damp and moist, such as after a rain.